Namakula-Amber/A-look-into-Edmonton-Bike-Riders-/README.md

 What the project does
 This project explores Bike Riding Habits of biker riders in Edmonton

+Some Key Findings are:
+- Adults 30 and up are more likely to ride bikes.
+- Older adults 65 and up, as well as young adults, are least likely to ride bikes
+- Most riders in Edmonton ride for recreational and entertainment reasons rather than to commute
+- Those who earn $60,000 are the most likely to be riding bikes in Edmonton, according to this data set

 Why the project is useful
 Can help map out ways to give support to people in order to encourage bike riding using demographic information